bhagh/questionbox/README.md

 * Registered users can add answers to any question
 * The question's creator can mark answers as correct
 * Registered users can "star" questions and answers they like
+* Users can login using their Google account